Rosenstein knew Comey would be fired before writing memo, Dem senators say

 Rosenstein, who a day earlier named a special counsel to oversee the Russia probe that Comey was helping lead before his ouster, briefed all U.S. senators on Capitol Hill Thursday.

-Coming out of that briefing, lawmakers said Rosenstein revealed that President Trump’s decision came first.
+Coming out of that briefing, lawmakers said Rosenstein revealed that President Trump’s decision preceded his letter.

 “He knew that Comey was going to be removed prior to him writing his memo,” Sen. Claire McCaskill, D-Mo., said.